Rosefalk/Base/README.md

 # Base
 jQuery plugin that contains different interaction and information elements

+- You will need to include jquery-base.x.x.x.js and bauble.js

 Base is a non markup specific jQuery plugin somewhat reminiscent of jQueryUI.

 For example rSlide, which is a part of Base, doesn't care if you make a collection of divs or have everything in a list.